mendsalbert/schain/README.md

 2. Click on the "add order button" and fill in the details of the order
 3. Click on the order to view the supply chain process or the state of your order.

-## Below are the steps to add an order:
+## Below are the steps to use admin account:

 1. Connet to the app with your wallet.
-2. Click on the "add order button" and fill in the details of the order
+2. Click on the "add order button" and fill in the details of the order.
+To use the admin acount you have to use the following credentials: username:"admin" and password:
-3. Click on the order to view the supply chain process or the state of your order.
+   "63CkBcD{B),M;h2>"

 ### Built With